touchlab/Kermit/README.md

 ## Crash Reporting

 Kermit includes crash reporting implementations for Crashlytics and Bugsnag.
 These will write breadcrumb statements to those crash reporting tools, and can be triggered to report unhandled crash reports when there's an uncaught Kotlin exception.

 **Note: ** Crash reporter integration currently only supports static frameworks.
 Dynamic frameworks create linking issues, so you'll need to add implementations directly to your source.
 See the documentation for more info.

+## Testing

+Kermit includes a test dependency, intended for use when testing application code that interacts with Kermit APIs but doesn't want to write to actual logs.
+This includes a `TestLogWriter` which holds the string outputs of log statements, and has APIs for asserting on what logs are present.

 ## Kermit Chisel

 For some situations, disabling logging is desirable.
 For example, when building release versions of apps.
 You can disable logging by defining minSeverity on the logging config, but you can also run a compiler plugin and strip out logging calls entirely.

 To run the log strip plugin, add the classpath to your buildscript: